makhmudislamov/checklist-refactored/README.md

 # Checklist Python App

-**Checklist Python App** is a an application written in Python that allows user to CRUD items of their persnal belongings
+**Checklist Python App** is a an application written in Python that allows users to CRUD items of their persnal belongings

 ## User Stories
 * [X] Users can view all charities (index)